The Office of the Provost and Vice-President, Academic, provides leadership for UBC’s academic strategy, budgetary and

-The Faculty of Arts is a dynamic and thriving community of outstanding scholars, encompassing more than 25 departments, schools and institutes based in the social sciences, humanities, and the creative and performing arts.
+The Faculty of Arts is a diverse and dynamic community of outstanding scholars and artists, encompassing more than 25 departments, schools and institutes based in the social sciences, humanities, and the creative and performing arts.

 As the university’s largest academic unit, UBC Arts educates more than 16,000 students in bachelors, masters, and doctoral programs in more than 25 departments, schools, institutes, and programs.
-The Faculty of Arts is also the hub of arts and culture at UBC, home to the world renowned Museum of Anthropology, the Chan Centre for the Performing Arts, the Morris and Helen Belkin Art Gallery, the Frederic Wood Theatre, and the School of Music.
+The Faculty of Arts is also the hub of arts and culture at UBC, home to the world renowned Museum of Anthropology, the Chan Centre for the Performing Arts, the Morris and Helen Belkin Art Gallery, and the Frederic Wood Theatre.

-The Faculty of Dentistry has nearly 500 undergraduate students enrolled in its Doctor of Dental Medicine program and Dental Hygiene Degree Program, and 75 graduate students in its research-intensive MSc and PhD programs, including the combined diploma options with either an MSc or PhD in five clinical specialty graduate programs.
-There are two postgraduate residency programs, as well an international degree completion program and an assessment and training program for dental specialties.
+UBC Dentistry has nearly 500 undergraduate students enrolled in its Doctor of Dental Medicine and Dental Hygiene Degree Programs.
+There are 75 graduate students in the research-intensive MSc and PhD degree programs, including the combined diploma options with either an MSc or PhD in five clinical specialty graduate programs.
+The Faculty has two postgraduate residency programs, as well as an international degree completion program and an assessment and training program for internationally trained dental specialists.

-The faculty has approximately 43 tenure-track faculty members, 43 clinical educators and over 350 clinical practitioners who teach during the academic year.
+The Faculty has approximately 60 faculty members (15 lecturers), 35 clinical educators and over 300 clinical practitioners who teach during the academic year.
 Members in its two departments, Oral Biological and Medical Sciences and Oral Health Sciences, undertake a wide variety of research contributing to the profession’s body of knowledge.

 The Faculty of Education advances educational research and understanding of teaching and learning in a way that celebrates diversity, equity and innovation, and welcomes international collaboration in an increasingly borderless world.